Our Approach

 Additionality & Project Baseline

 EldHollow generates its own baseline using an end-to-end geospatial pipeline to compare against the project's baseline, offering a quantitative assessment of project additionality.
 Additionality is the most important driver of project crediting, but it is one of the most difficult aspects of project design for developers to quantify and for reviewers to assess.
 Each protocol uses a different methodology to determine project baselines, and protocols often allow developers to customize their own baseline approach.
 This flexibility allows projects to consider bespoke solutions to local conditions at the expense of consistency across protocols, registries, and the broader market, which makes determining the “best” solution a challenge.
 EldHollow assesses project additionality across three axes: 1) regulatory additionality, 2) financial additionality, and 3) the project’s baseline.
+The project must pass at least one benchmark in both the regulatory additionality and financial additionality sub-categories, otherwise the project receives a zero for the entire category.

 Measurement, Monitoring, Reporting & Verification